The Home Apothecary

 Where can I find Apothecary Products?

-Sourcing your ingredients should be fairly simple, and can start at the local health food market.
+Sourcing your ingredients should be relatively simple and can start at the local health food market.
 Always go for the best quality and organic products, as conventional products are likely to have chemical films.
-Also, browsing and shopping online can also help narrow the selection down even better.
+Browsing and shopping online can also help narrow the selection down even better.
 Amazon has a great selection of products that would be ideal for starting your own apothecary at home.

-Forthefeels is working on a herb catalog that will help those who are looking to source good quality products in one place.
+Forthefeels is working on a herb catalog that will help those looking to source good quality products in one place.

 Apothecary for Self-Care

 Individuals who already have a self-care routine are more likely to be prepared for a home apothecary practice.
 Self-care routines are known to make people more psychologically and physically resilient.
 The use of an apothecary can help aid this process by providing a sense of control, self-efficacy, and mastery over one’s life.

 Research has found that individuals who engage in regular self-care are likely to have healthier sleep habits, greater emotional stability as well as resilience for managing difficult situations; increased physical activity levels; and better concentration and work performance.